-We are excited to announce a new pilot program designed to expand access to genetic testing for patients who have been unable to access testing because of financial barriers.
+We are excited to announce programs designed to expand access to genetic testing for patients who have been unable to access testing because of financial barriers.
+We are working with multiple labs to provide this service.

-On a quarterly basis, Courtagen is offering one complimentary mtDNA analysis (mtSEEK) or nuclear gene analysis (nucSEEK Standard) to a patient.
+On a quarterly basis, a lab will offer one complimentary mtDNA analysis (mtSEEK) or nuclear gene analysis (nucSEEK Standard) to a patient.
 The test must be ordered by a physician.

 How can a patient qualify for the program?